idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

 tag -- and, here, the whole thing for integers, is called a fixed width number or *fixnum*.

-We don't want bit-fiddle ourselves all day so there's a couple of :lname:`C` macros to help:
+We don't want bit-twiddle ourselves all day so there's a couple of :lname:`C` macros to help:

 .. code-block:: c